CharlesRea/jenkins-pipeline-presentation/PITCHME.md

 @[5-8]

 Note:
+* Declarative v Scripted.
-Show on Jenkins.
-Show on Blue Ocean.
-Source: Jenkinsfiles/1-HelloWorld
+* Show on Jenkins.
+* Show on Blue Ocean.
+* Source: Jenkinsfiles/1-HelloWorld

 ---?code=Jenkinsfiles/2-ParallelStages&lang=groovy
+@[4-16]

+Note:
+Source: Jenkinsfiles/2-ParallelStages

 ---?code=Jenkinsfiles/3-Multibranch&lang=groovy

+Note:
+* Source: Jenkinsfiles/3-Multibranch
+* Show ECP builds.

 ---

-### Random notes
-* Parallel
-* Blue Ocean
-* Declarative vs scripted
-* Multibranch
+### The good parts - CI as code

+* Put build changes through code review
+* Easily propogate changes to all branches
+* Single source of truth - no manually duplicating jobs per environment
+* Easy to view history, diff, blame

 ---

-## Why use it

-* Code reviews of changes
-* Easily keep changes in sync across branches
-* Avoid duplication of jobs
+### More good parts - Pipeline
+* Use all your favourite Jenkins plugins (well, most of them)
+* Execute Groovy code within build - programatically alter your build across environments
-* Easy to view history, diff, blame
+* Easy credential management
 * Durable
-* Easy credential management
-* Execute Groovy code within build
+* Blue Ocean

 ---

-## Reasons not to use it
+### The bad parts

+* Learning curve
 * Longer to get jobs set up
 * Documentation isn't great
-* Plugin support is usually good, but often not perfect
+* Plugin support often not perfect

+Note:
+Requires trial and error to get started.

 ---

-## Others
+### Others
 * Teamcity - Kotlin DSL
 * Gitlab - YAML DSL
 * Travis CI
-* Pretty much everything
+* Pretty much all CI solutions

+Note:
+* YAML is easier to get up and running, but offers less flexibility.

+---

+### Should you use it?

+Note:
+* On any decent sized project, yes.
+Benefits of keeping build maintainable outweigh initial setup cost.
+* We've been using it on Sanctuary and gone from 12 environments with 3-5 builds down to a single pipeline.
+* Setup cost will only decrease as you get used to it.
+* On smaller projects, you may be able to get away with manual config.
+But more lightweight CI solutions would be worth considering.